 History of Smart Sensing chairs

-According to various studies found, As previously stated, Tan et al. back in 2007 [14] was seen as one of the first research study that pioneered the idea of a smart sensing chair capable of classifying an individual’s sitting posture based on pressure distribution sensors integrated into the chair.
+According to various studies found, Tan et al. back in 2007 [14] was seen as one of the first research study that pioneered the idea of a smart sensing chair capable of classifying an individual’s sitting posture based on pressure distribution sensors integrated into the chair.
 Over the years, there has been an increase in the number of research studies conducted on the concept of sitting posture classification on smart sensing chairs as shown in Figure 4 below.
 The data suggests that there is an upward trend in this field of research which is worth investigating by researchers.

 Figure 4 – Number of Research Papers published on smart sensing chair technology from 2017 to 2023.